ElektraInitiative/libelektra/doc/GETSTARTED.md

 - Basic knowledge about git

-  [GIT](https://git-scm.com/) is a distributed version control system to track changes of the source code in a project.
-We will use a single GIT command to get the source code of Elektra.
+  [Git](https://git-scm.com/) is a distributed version control system to track changes of the source code in a project.
+We will use a single Git command to get the source code of Elektra.

 - Basic knowledge about make/cmake